dsietz/pbd/README.md

 Here's whats new in 0.0.1:

 This project and codebase for this crate has change
-1. Added the struct and impl for DUA
+1. Added Data Usage Agreement feature
-2. Added the following functions to extractors::web
+   - DUA object
-   - author_from_httprequest
+   - DUA Errors
-   - dua_from_httprequest
+   - actix-web extractor

 ## About